Urumeans

 The Urumu (also called the Urumeans) were a tribe attested in cuneiform sources in the Bronze Age.
-They are often considered to be one of the ancestors of the Armenians being one of the tribes which were part of the Armenian Hayasa-Azzi confederation.
+They are often considered to be one of the ancestors of the Armenians being one of the tribes which were part of the Hayasa-Azzi confederation.

 History

 The Assyrian first mentioned the Urumu in the early 12th century BC.
 The Urumu, with their allies the Mushki and Kaska (Apishlu), conquered the lands of Alzi and Purukuzzi (near the source of the Tigris, west of Lake Van), inciting the locals not to pay taxes.

 Ignace Jay Gelb suggested the Urumeans might have been mentioned much earlier, as the "Urumum" of the Cuthean Legend of Naram-Sin, which dates to the 3rd millennium BC.
 Igor Diakonoff, however, placed Urumum in Elam.

 Vyacheslav Ivanov connected them to the "Urameans" in a separate Assyrian text also dated to around 2000 BC.

 Location

 The Urumu are believed to have originally come from the north (Hayasa-Azzi) or northwest (Hatti).
 However, the Urumu are often associated with the lands of Arme and Urume (Inner Urumu), located to the west of Lake Van in the territory of Shupria (modern Sason).
 These lands are known from 8th century BC Urartian and Assyrian records.
 In Urartian texts it is mentioned as Urme.